Click here for a printable version of the full fact sheet.

 “An investment in knowledge pays the best interest.” – Benjamin Franklin

-Every day, North Carolinians entrust the general welfare and education of nearly 1.4 million K-12 students to approximately 92,000 teachers and 22,000 instructional staff.
-North Carolina’s reputation as an educational leader was well known throughout the country in the early 2000s, and the quality of our public school teachers has made our state attractive to new families and businesses.
+Every day, North Carolinians entrust the general welfare and education of nearly 1.4 million K-12 public school students to approximately 92,000 public school teachers and 22,000 instructional staff.
+North Carolina’s reputation as an educational leader was well known throughout the country in the early 2000s, and the quality of our public school teachers has historically made our state attractive to new families and businesses.

 Extensive research pointing to the critical role teachers play in student achievement highlights the importance of making sure North Carolina has a strong, well-supported teaching force.
-According to a 2014 report for the American Economic Association, having a quality teacher positively impacts a student’s future.
+According to Measuring the Impacts of Teachers II: Teacher Value-Added and Student Outcomes in Adulthood, a report for the American Economic Association, having a quality teacher positively impacts a student’s future.
 The report showed that students with quality teachers were “…more likely to attend college, earn higher salaries, and [were] less likely to have children as teenagers.”
 Quality teachers with experience, advanced degrees, proper compensation, and subject-specific certification all contribute to student achievement.
 When teachers are not properly supported, the impact on children can be devastating.

 Teacher Salaries in North Carolina

-The NC State Salary Schedule, which sets NC teachers’ base (minimum) salary, starts certified beginning teachers with a bachelor’s degree and no experience at $39,000 (2023-24 schedule).
+The State Salary Schedule, which sets North Carolina teachers’ base (minimum) salary, starts certified beginning teachers with a bachelor’s degree and no experience at $41,000 in 2024-25..

 North Carolina has the lowest starting salary of states in the southern region that publish a state minimum salary schedule.
 (See references for links to state schedules.)

-After starting as a teacher, what salary advances can NC teachers expect?
-Currently, the top salary on the NC salary schedule is $55,100, which a teacher reaches after 25 years in the profession.
-With the additional 12% from National Board Certification, 25+ year teachers can increase their base salary to $61,710.
-However, between years 15 and 24, the NC base salary sits at $53,060 ($59,430 with National Board Certification) and is fixed with zero growth.
+What salary advances can North Carolina’s teachers expect throughout their career?
+Currently, the top salary on the North Carolina salary schedule is $55,950, which a teacher reaches after 25 years in the profession.
+With the additional 12% from National Board Certification, 25+ year teachers can increase their base salary to $62,660.
+However, between years 15 and 24, the North Carolina base salary stays at $53,880 ($60,350 with National Board Certification) with zero growth.

-The minimum salary trajectory for the southern region also shows that for most years NC’s minimum salary lags behind other states except for a few years when the minimum salary slightly outpaces South Carolina, West Virginia and Mississippi.
-But because the NC state salary is frozen during years 15 through 24, it soon falls back to the lowest in the region.
-This creates a clear competitive disadvantage for NC in attracting and retaining teachers.
+The minimum salary trajectory for the southern region also shows that for most years North Carolina’s minimum salary lags behind other states except for a few years when the minimum salary slightly outpaces South Carolina, West Virginia and Mississippi.
+But because the North Carolina state salaries are frozen during years 15 through 24, it soon falls back to the lowest in the region.
+This creates a clear competitive disadvantage for North Carolina in attracting and retaining teachers.
 Teachers don’t have to move very far to experience a much better financial situation.
-The overall average teacher salary in North Carolina in 2019-2020 was $54,150, about $10,000 less than the national average teacher salary of $64,133 according to the National Education Association (NEA) putting NC at 33rd in the nation.
-This NC average salary is bolstered by the 23% of NC’s teachers who have obtained National Board Certification, which adds 12% to their base salary.
-As a result, when NC’s overall average salaries are compared to other southeastern states, NC fares well, topping all except Virginia and Georgia.

-Calculations for average teacher pay include the additional boost from local supplements, so N.C. averages are higher than the values on the state salary schedule.
+Calculations for average teacher pay include the additional boost from local supplements, so salary averages are higher than the values on the state salary schedule.
 Each year, the National Education Association (NEA) calculates average teacher salaries for states across the nation.
-Their 2023 report (using FY 2021-22 data) estimated the average teacher salary in N.C. to be $54,863, which put N.C. salaries ahead of several surrounding states.
-However, N.C.’s average was $11,992 less than the national average of $66,745 and ranked 36th in the nation.
-The same report ranked N.C.’s average teacher starting salary at 46th in the nation.
-Since 2021-22, many surrounding states have bolstered teacher salaries in an attempt to keep up with inflation and retain qualified teachers.
-Unfortunately, N.C. has not kept up, as shown in the 2023-24 minimum state salaries shown above.
+Their 2024 report (using FY 2022-23 data) estimated the average teacher salary in North Carolina to be $56,559, which put N.C. salaries ahead of several surrounding states.
+However, N.C.’s average was $13,038 less than the national average of $69,597 and ranked 38th in the nation.
+The same report ranked N.C.’s average teacher starting salary 42nd in the nation.
+Since 2021-22, many surrounding states have bolstered teacher salaries to keep up with inflation and retain qualified teachers.
+Unfortunately, North Carolina has not kept up, as shown in the 2024-25 minimum state salaries shown below.

-In February 2024,the NCGA Fiscal Research Division presented a comparison of the salaries of N.C. state-funded careers (e.g. teachers, deputy clerks of court, magistrates, correctional officers).
-Only deputy clerks of court have lower starting salaries, and after the 7th year, their salaries are higher.
+In February 2024, the NCGA Fiscal Research Division presented a comparison of the salaries of state-funded careers (e.g. teachers, deputy clerks of court, magistrates, correctional officers).
+Only deputy clerks of court have lower starting salaries than teachers, and after the 7th year, their salaries are higher.
 Four of the seven careers reach their salary maximum at 6 years, a full 19 years before teachers reach their maximum.
 Teachers’ maximum salaries are second from the bottom, higher only than state highway patrol officers.

-Benefit offerings complement the teacher salary structure and also affect the profession’s desirability.
-According to the NCGA Fiscal Research Division, when compared to its neighboring states, N.C. has the lowest total benefit value for active medical, retiree medical, and pension/defined contribution combined
+Benefit offerings complement the teacher salary structure and affect the profession’s desirability.
+According to the NCGA Fiscal Research Division, when compared to its neighboring states, North Carolina has the lowest total benefit value for active medical, retiree medical, and pension/defined contribution combined.

-From 2021 forward, N.C. stopped offering new teachers a retiree medical benefit (green bar).
-This, in addition to N.C.’s weak salary structure, makes surrounding states even more attractive options for future and current teachers.
+From 2021 forward, North Carolina stopped offering new teachers a retiree medical benefit (green bar).
+This, in addition to North Carolina’s weak salary structure, makes surrounding states even more attractive options for future and current teachers.

-N.C. has not always compared so poorly to surrounding states or the national average.
-For many years, N.C.’s average was slightly below the national average.
-After 2000, and especially after 2010 the gap grew much wider.
+North Carolina has not always compared so poorly to surrounding states or the national average.
+For many years, North Carolina’s average was just slightly below the national average.
+Especially after 2010, the gap grew much wider.

 Conclusion

-In a March 2024, presentation to the SBE on the 2022-2023 State of the Teaching Profession Report, staff shared that teacher attrition had risen to 11.5% over the last year, up from 7.78% in 2021-22 and higher than it had been for nearly two decades.
+In a March 2024 presentation to the State Board of Education on the 2022-2023 State of the Teaching Profession Report, staff shared that teacher attrition had risen to 11.5% over the last year, up from 7.78% in 2021-22 and higher than it had been for nearly two decades.
 These departures, coupled with fewer teachers entering the profession should motivate our state legislators to take quick and decisive action to improve conditions for teachers.

 Raising salaries substantially is an essential first step.
 We need to pay our teachers like their job is the most important job on our children’s journey to become successful citizens…because it is.